jmlallier/Halve/_posts/2018-01-10-stafforce.md

 <center><b><a>Stafforce Staffing Portal</a></b> is a workorder and employee management app for a staffing agency.</center><br>

 ## Project Summary
-Cremation Service of Florida is a pre- and at-need cremation arrangement service for families.
-A member can arrange a cremation for for themselves or someone else for a death that has already occurred or beforehand.
-Each arrangement is assigned to an agent as a case and they are responsible for communications and verification of identities, etc.

-There are four user types in this web app:
-1. Admin is super-user and has access to all cases, staff, and user accounts for management purposes.
-1. Managers have access to staff and cases.
-1. Agents and assistants have access to the cases they're assigned.
-1. Users can create and manage arrangements they create, as well as be invited to other arrangements for viewing important information and making payments on pre-arranged services.
+Stafforce is a Jacksonville, FL based staffing company.
+This project provides an online system for creating and managing workorders, employees, and companies.
+Agents can create workorders for a company and the system algorithmically suggests suitable employees based on common skills, distance to the worksite, the employee's rating, and whether the employee has worked for the company before.

 I was the sole developer for this project and was responsible for every aspect of front- and back-end functionality.
-I chose to use Zurb's Foundation for theming, as the project had many reusable components and uses for modals, form validation, menus, and other standard components.
-I crafted nearly every function and database table from scratch for this project, improving on our older projects by implementing higher standards and best practices.
+I chose to use Material Design Bootstrap for theming, as the project had many reusable components and uses for modals, form validation, menus, and other standard components.

+Every form is saved using Ajax and a log is kept of every change made to a record and which agent made the change.

 ### Role:
 ---